|

 horses!

-fashioned saloon in Chapala, and typical of the bars located
+doors, typical of many of the bars located

-ones in the Western movies.
-This is not a prop or a movie set,
+were just like the ones in the Western movies.
+This was not a prop or a movie set,

-this is for real!
-The painted sign advertises quality tequila,
+this was for real!
+The painted sign advertised quality tequila,

-and the Mexican flag is above the door, behind the open air
+and the Mexican flag was above the door, behind the open air

 slats.

-sides are all sagging!
-No worries about walking a straight line
+sagging!
+No worries about walking a straight line going in or

-going in or out of this place!
-The iron rings embedded into the
+out of this place!
+The iron rings embedded into the sidewalk to

-sidewalk to park your horse are only a few paces away.
+park your horse were only a few paces away.
+Now they, too, are

 |